 DLO Investors Have Opportunity to Lead DLocal Limited Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-1, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DLocal Limited ("DLocal" or the "Company") (NASDAQ: DLO).
+LOS ANGELES, Nov.
+6, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DLocal Limited ("DLocal" or the "Company") (NASDAQ: DLO).

 Class Period: May 2, 2022 – May 25, 2023